 I've just spent 3 weeks trekking through Myanmar.
 I flew into Yangon then went south to the beaches.
 After that i jumped a flight up to Bagan (better than Angkor Wat in Cambodia) then made my way south through Mandalay, Lake Inlay and back to Yangon.
 The scenery is amazing, the culture is awesome and the people's friendliness will blow you away.

 You can get a Day pass into Myanmar from Mae Song on the northern Thailand/ Myanmar border but you are restricted in where you can travel.
-Not too bad if you are short on time and from Mae Song you can easily travel across to Laos. over 6 years ago
+Not too bad if you are short on time and from Mae Song you can easily travel across to Laos. almost 7 years ago